katel85/ProjectDA2021/README.md

 - Click the green 'code' button and copy the link.
 - Open CMDER and type in git clone and paste the copied link from github.
 - Once the link has been cloned to your machine correctly you will be able to open the file by typing jupyter lab in the command line.
-- This is an interactive notebook that will require some input from the viewer.
 - To run the entire notebook we must go to the Kernal tab and select "Restart Kernal and Run All "
 - [![nbviewer](https://raw.githubusercontent.com/jupyter/design/master/logos/Badges/nbviewer_badge.svg)](https://nbviewer.org/github/katel85/ProjectDA2021/tree/main/)